 - Love Hina's Motoko is capable of cutting objects with her bare hands.
 She can even cut objects behind other objects without harming the front object.
 This is a result of her martial arts style, the Shinmei Ryu.
-Note that this style is practiced by Negima's Setsuna, Eishun, and a few others.
+Note that this style is practiced by Setsuna, Eishun, and a few others in Negima, as well as Kurōmaru in UQ Holder.
 Guess why.

 - An episode of Pokémon featured a contest where Croagunk had to break several bricks in order to proceed, using the Brick Break technique mentioned below.
 Brock's Croagunk managed to break all of them.
 Meowth, disguised as a Croagunk, only managed to break his hand.

 - A later episode featured the same thing, but with Oshawott and Dewott using scalchops to break the bricks.
 Meowth participates in this one too, disguised as a Dewott, using high tech scalchops that manage to break all twenty of the bricks, where the top competitors could only manage around ten or so.

 - The Karate Club of Youkai Academy in Rosario + Vampire once had a contest to see who could break the most tombstones.
 Kokoa won, beating the record set by the club captain.

 - Better than that: it was actually a ruse to gain members since the challengers were breaking actual tombstones while the Karate Club were using weaker ones.
 Kokoa is a superstrong vampire, so this didn't matter.

 - In Fist of the North Star, one of Souther's soldiers demonstrates his strength by breaking a huge rock in half with his head.
 On the very next page, Kenshiro breaks the man's skull with a single fist.